wol-soft/php-json-schema-model-generator/README.md

 ``` setPrettyPrint(bool $prettyPrint) ``` | If set to false, the generated model classes won't follow coding gudelines (but the generation is faster).
 If enabled the package [Symplify/EasyCodingStandard](https://github.com/Symplify/EasyCodingStandard) will be used to clean up the generated code. | ``` setPrettyPrint(false) ``` | true
 ``` setOutputEnabled(bool $prettyPrint) ``` | Enable or disable output of the generation process to STDOUT | ``` setOutputEnabled(false) ``` | true

+## How the heck does this work? ##

+The class generation process basically splits up into three to four steps:

+- Scan the given source directory to find all *.json files which should be processed.
+- Loop over all schemas which should be generated.
+This is the main step of the class generation.
+Now each schema is parsed and a Schema model class which holds the properties for the generated model is populated.
+After the model is finished a RenderJob is generated and added to the RenderQueue.
+If a JSON-Schema contains nested objects or references multiple RenderJobs may be added to the RenderQueue for a given schema file.
+- After all schema files have been parsed without an error the RenderQueue will be worked off.
+All previous added RenderJobs will be executed and the PHP classes will be saved to the filesystem at the given destination directory.
+- If pretty printing is enabled the generated PHP classes will be cleaned up for a better code formatting.
+Done.

 ## Tests ##

 After installing the dependencies of the library via `composer update` you can execute the tests with `./vendor/bin/phpunit` (Linux) or `vendor\bin\phpunit.bat` (Windows).
 The test names are optimized for the usage of the `--testdox` output.
+Most tests are atomic integration tests which will set up a JSON-Schema file and generate a class from the schema and test the behaviour of the generated class afterwards.

 During the execution the tests will create a directory PHPModelGeneratorTest in tmp where JSON-Schema files and PHP classes will be written to.

-If a test which creates a PHP class from a JSON-Schema fails the JSON-Schema and the class will be dumped to `./Failed-classes`
+If a test which creates a PHP class from a JSON-Schema fails the JSON-Schema and the generated class(es) will be dumped to `./Failed-classes`